surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 This process is very easy and cheap when we talk about a single class, that is a class not extending anyone, not using any trait, and not implementing any interface.
 The binding process for such class will be entirely done at compile time, that means that it will be very optimized and won't consume some PHP runtime.

-Please, notice here that we're interested in the user declared class binding process.
-For internal classes, the same process is done when the classes are registered by PHP Core or PHP extensions, this happens very soon before the user scripts are run, and this happens only once in PHP lifetime.
+Please, notice here that we're interested in the user-declared-class binding process.
+For internal classes, the same process is done when the classes are registered by PHP Core or PHP extensions, this happens very soon before the user scripts are run, and this happens only once in PHP lifetime, thus the userland runtime never suffers from that in term of performance.

->> Binding a single class is entirely done at compile time.
+> Binding a single class is entirely done at compile time.
 On this point, performances tend to reach internal classes'.

 Things become much more complicated when we talk about interfaces implementations, or class inheritance.
 In such case, class binding will mainly copy every thing of interest from the parent to the child, would both be classes or interfaces.
 Let's see that :